• Home

 Important: ALL of the outfitters offering backhaul service and Horseshoe Bend kayaking tours take an off-season break from mid- to late October through early March.

-In other words, you could technically bring your own kayak and put-in near Lees Ferry in the winter, but you’ll have to either coordinate your own vehicle shuttle or paddle upstream as well as downstream.
+You could technically bring your own kayak and put-in near Lees Ferry in the winter, BUT you’ll have to either coordinate your own vehicle shuttle or paddle upstream as well as downstream.
 It also gets COLD in this area in the winter, as Horseshoe Bend sits at 4,200 feet elevation.

 Even early spring can be cold and unpredictable weather-wise and, in particular, windy.
 High winds do not make for an enjoyable kayaking trip, even in Horseshoe Bend!

-However, if it’s truly the only time you can make it work, book the earliest possible launch time.
+However, if it’s the ONLY time you can make it work, book the earliest possible launch time.
 Also, wear a good sun hat, slather on that sunscreen, and pack a ton of water.

 A blue kayak in the still water in Horseshoe Bend with clouds in the sky